Social Contribution

 Since the start of the project in 1998, approximately 30,000 region-specific saplings have been planted so far.
 In total, more than 12,000 volunteers have participated in tree planting and cultivation activities.

 To date, reforestation efforts of national forest damaged by typhoons were completed as the first phase by removing the hexatubes.
 In fiscal 2019, a tree survey began as a monitoring survey necessary to comprehensive forest management activities.
-In 2022, as the fourth year of this tree survey, 71 volunteers took part in creating a database from records of 510 trees planted on approximately 1,800 m2 under the guidance and cooperation of arborists and others.
+In 2023, as the fifth year of this tree survey, approximately 70 volunteers took part in creating a database from records of 439 trees planted on an area of approximately 1,800 m2.

 The Manabi no Mori project will shift to a more friendly forest suitable for learning by visualizing the growth of the trees that have been cultivated by the volunteers so far.
 Cultivating a forest is a never-ending job and Mt.
 Fuji Manabi no Mori, too, is a 100-year project.
 To ensure that the project will still be running 100 years from now, comprehensive forest management and environmental activities will be continued as a way to communicate the importance of nature to as many people as possible.